-On 18 December 2016 1,000,000 of the Company's unlisted share options with an exercise price of \$0.10 lapsed.
+On 31 December 2017 5,000,000 unlisted share options with an exercise price of \$0.30 also lapsed.

 Foreign currency translation reserve

 The foreign currency translation reserve is used to record exchange differences arising from the translation of the financial statements of foreign subsidiaries.
 It is also used to record the effect of hedging net investments in foreign operations.